 In ’07, Fullerton became a consultant for Fender’s Custom Shop, which in November of that year Fender produced a George Fullerton 50th Anniversary Stratocaster.

 Lucille Fullerton died April 20, 2009, and her life partner crossed the way less than 11 weeks later.
-Fullerton is survived by his daughter, Dianne, son Geoff, and two grandchildren.
+They are survived by a daughter, Dianne, son Geoff, and two grandchildren.

 Susan Carson, widow of Bill Carson (who died in early ’07) and a former Fender District Sales Manager herself, recalled Fullerton as “…an incredibly kind and gentle man who did not hold grudges, who was quick to give others credit, and who loved his wife and family first and foremost.
 He was truly Leo’s right-hand man, and he seemed to admire Leo very much; his loyalties to Leo were unmatched.
 George has been an under-recognized and under-appreciated figure in the guitar industry, and I would hope his memory would be elevated to that which he deserved.”

-Longtime Orange County guitar technician Steve Soest recalled an incident that exemplified the dedication of Fullerton and Fender to building the right instruments for professional musicians, citing a visit to the G&L facility in Fullerton.
+Longtime Orange County guitar technician Steve Soest recalled the dedication of Fullerton and Fender to building instruments for professional musicians, citing a visit to the G&L facility in Fullerton.

 “One time I was there, showing George and Leo a near-mint ’58 Precision Bass I’d just purchased,” Soest recounted.
-“Leo studied the bass for the longest time, then turned to George and asked, ‘When did we stop running the strings through the body?’
+“Leo studied it for the longest time, then turned to George and asked, ‘When did we stop running the strings through the body?’
 People always wonder why they didn’t remember detail upon detail, or certain dates in guitar history.
 To them, that stuff wasn’t important, it was all about positive evolution of function and form in the design of the instrument – nostalgia be damned!
-Witnessing that sort of relationship first-hand demonstrated to me just how important George was to Leo, then as in years past, as a top player on his A team.”
+Witnessing that sort of relationship firsthand demonstrated just how important George was to Leo as a top player on his A team.”

 And perhaps Fullerton himself accurately predicted his legacy when, in 1991, he told VG, “The Telecaster, Precision Bass, and Stratocaster are still the most demanded, the most popular, and most copied instruments in the world, and I feel privileged to have been involved in their development.
 I think three instruments have established a precedent with their popularity and demand, and have created an endurance record that has never been equaled, and maybe never will be in the future.”